 My PhD research focused on the political economy of water and how cross-scalar interactions influence inequitable water allocations.

 I teach, supervise and examine students at undergraduate, Masters and doctoral levels in courses covering environmental governance, development and sustainability, health, theory of science, and sustainability science.
 I also have a particular interest in qualitative research methods education, research ethics and theory of science - particularly a feminist and decolonial approach to knowledge.
 I have been the Director of studies for the Lund University Masters in International Development and am currently the Programme Manager for the Culture, Power and Sustainability Masters programme in Human Ecology.
-I have supervised and examined over thirty Masters students in Human Ecology and Environmental Management and Sustainability Science as well as co-supervising two doctoral candidates in Human Ecology.
+I have supervised and examined over fifty Masters students in Human Ecology and Environmental Management and Sustainability Science.

 Visar av publikationer.
 Sorterade efter år och sen titel.